SwiftAza-org/back_end/README.md

 ## Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+We welcome from member of the organization for now

 ## License